Tonkatunk/Mabi-Pro-Lazyfae-Mods/README.md

 # Mabi Pro Lazyfae Mods

+If you have an existing data folder, BACK IT UP BEFORE DOWNLOADING!!!
+This is just a copy/paste, if you have existing files that conflict with my mods, the copy/paste will replace your files.
+So make sure you have your data folder backed up to prevent losing mods you use.<br>

 There is a variety of different mods available here.
 You can just download and use all, or pick and choose.
-Either way, I strongly recommend you know how to check for outdated mods at the very least, because I will not generally notify and make updates for the public, so much as myself.
-So if I'm not active or forget to update via github, crashing is expected.
+To install all, just download from releases, then move the "data" folder into your Mabi Pro directory, that's all.
+You can safely remove any other files/folders, as well as any desktop.ini files you find.
+To uninstall, you do need to manually remove the data folder files.
+You can check which ones from the github or if you kept a backup of the data folder somehwere on your pc.<br>

 Link to a guide currently on mabi.pro forums, to finding outdated files.
 This doesn't cover manually updating, just seeing if they're a potential problem.<br>
 <http://mabi.pro/thread/4136-checking-for-outdated-mods-data-folder#post13806>